Shiplap and Shells

 Add Nutrients

-Add a small amount of liquid seaweed and fish emulsion to your watering can and drench your plants weekly.
+Add a small amount of liquid seaweed and fish emulsion blend to your watering can and drench your plants weekly.
 Follow the labels for directions.

 Transplant if Needed